 Also, refer to the following links for UPSC preparation:

 National Investment and Infrastructure Fund (NIIF) – Latest News/ New Developments

-- As per media reports at the end of March 2020, the Asian Development Bank (ADB) will invest $100 million into the National Investment and Infrastructure Fund (NIIF).
+- At the end of March 2020, the Asian Development Bank (ADB) invested $100 million into the National Investment and Infrastructure Fund (NIIF).
 There are 3 types of Funds in the National Investment and Infrastructure Fund (NIIF).
-The investment of the Asian Development Bank (ADB) will be in the Fund of Funds (FoF) type.
+The investment of the Asian Development Bank (ADB) was in the Fund of Funds (FoF) type.